js3320/ai-clinician-rl/README.md

-# Reinforcement Learning for ICU settings
+# From Q-Learning to Clinical Decisions

 This repository contains the code for a research study on reinforcement learning-based clinical decision support for sepsis treatment using the MIMIC-III database.
 Also, this study is conducted for educational purposes to enhance the accessibility and practical application of reinforcement learning within the healthcare sector.